Rahul-Chandera/SwiftUI/README.md

 SwiftUI replaces Storyboards and AutoLayout.
 It is declarative, so everything is based on stack views.
 It is not just a wrapper for UIKit, it's new and built using Swift.
 If you have worked with Flutter, SwiftUI will look familiar to you.
 Just like Flutter, you can create components and reuse them to organise your views.

 Just to explore SwiftUI, I have created this sample app with some dummy data.
-I have uploaded source code here, incase you want to experiment with it.
+I have uploaded source code here, just incase if you want to experiment with it.
 For this sample app you will required **Xcode 11**, and Mac OS **Catalina** (if you want real-time preview of your UI code).

 ![alt text](https://github.com/Rahul-Chandera/SwiftUI/blob/master/img/1.png)